LaurentTardif/bibliography/devops/registry/src/site/markdown/registry.md

 ### Docker Concepts

-Index: An index tracks namespaces and docker repositories.
+* **Index**: An index tracks name-spaces and docker repositories.
 For example, Docker Hub is a centralized index for public repositories.

-Registry: A docker registry is responsible for storing images and repository graphs.
+* **Registry**: A docker registry is responsible for storing images and repository graphs.
 A registry typically hosts multiple docker repositories.

-Repository: A docker repository is a logical collection of tags for an individual docker image, and is quite similar to a git repository.
+* **Repository**: A docker repository is a logical collection of tags for an individual docker image, and is quite similar to a git repository.
 Like the git counterpart, a docker repository is identified by a URI and can either be public or private.
-The URI looks like:
+The URI looks like: ** {registry_address}/{name-space}/{repository_name}:{tag}**

- {registry_address}/{namespace}/{repository_name}:{tag}

-For example,

-quay.io/techtraits/image_service
+**For example** : 	quay.io/techtraits/image_service

 There are, however, a couple of exceptions to the above rule.
 First, the registry address can be omitted for repositories hosted with Docker Hub, e.g., techtraits/image_service.
 This works because the docker client defaults to Docker Hub if the registry address is not specified.
 Second, Docker Hub has a concept of official verified repositories and for such repositories, the URI is just the repository name.
 For example, the URI for the official Ubuntu repository is simply \“ubuntu\“.